guidorice/devblog/src/pages/points-within-polygons/index.md

 ## Thanks

-One of Rust's strengths is it's [Community](https://www.rust-lang.org/community).
+One of Rust's strengths is its [Community](https://www.rust-lang.org/community).
 I have felt welcomed on the Users Forum, GitHub and Discord chat.
 The developer experience is a big part of what defines Rust.
 Cheers to the [GeoRust](https://github.com/georust)